hypercube-software/latexMarkdown2Markdown/README.tex.md

 This little tool produces a nice **README.md** for your Github repository given a **README.tex.md**

-- All LaTeX sections are converted to SVG an placed in an `./asset` folder.
+- All LaTeX sections are converted to SVG and placed in an `./assets` folder.
 - Optionally, a table of content can be added, with chapter numbering.

 ## Usage